MinBZK/amt/BUILD.md

 Poetry is a Python package and dependency manager.
 Before you can install Poetry you first need to install Python.
 Please follow [these](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation) instructions.

-Once you have python available you can install poetry.
+Once you have Python available you can install Poetry.
 See [here](https://python-poetry.org/docs/#installation).

 Once you have Poetry and Python installed you can start installing the dependencies with the following shell command.